Can Chronic Stress Cause Insomnia Through Inflammation?

 How Does Stress-Induced Inflammation Disrupt Sleep?

-Once glucocorticoid resistance allows inflammatory cytokines to escape suppression, those cytokines disrupt sleep through two measurable mechanisms: circadian inversion of IL-6 and TNF-α secretion patterns, and HPA axis hyperactivation that maintains elevated cortisol across the full 24-hour cycle.
-In chronic insomnia, IL-6 secretion moves from its normal 4am peak to a 7pm peak — a complete inversion that removes the nighttime consolidation contribution while producing daytime fatigue.
+Once glucocorticoid resistance allows inflammatory cytokines to escape normal suppression, those cytokines may contribute to sleep disruption through two measurable patterns seen in chronic insomnia research: altered IL-6 and TNF-alpha secretion timing, and HPA-axis hyperactivation that can maintain higher ACTH and cortisol output across the 24-hour cycle.
+In chronic insomnia, IL-6 secretion shifted from a 4am peak in controls to a 7pm peak in the insomnia group – a marked timing shift that may help explain daytime fatigue.

 Vgontzas et al. (2002) conducted the defining cytokine-timing study.
 Comparing 11 chronic insomnia participants with 11 age- and BMI-matched controls, cosinor analysis showed the IL-6 secretion peak moved from 4am (controls) to 7pm (insomnia group), p<0.05.
-This is a full circadian inversion.
-TNF-α rhythm was blunted nocturnally and fragmented into a 4-hour daytime pulse pattern.
-Both cytokine timing inversions correlated with daytime fatigue.
-The insomnia group also showed 24-hour hypersecretion of corticotropin-releasing hormone (CRH, the hypothalamic hormone that drives cortisol production) and cortisol itself — around-the-clock hyperarousal, not confined to nighttime.
+This is a marked cytokine timing shift.
+TNF-alpha rhythm was blunted nocturnally and fragmented into a 4-hour daytime pulse pattern.
+Both cytokine timing shifts were proposed to help explain daytime fatigue.
+In a related study, Vgontzas et al. (2001) found higher 24-hour ACTH and cortisol secretion in chronic insomnia, with the greatest elevations in the evening and first half of the night.

-Passos et al. (2023) confirmed the cortisol-insomnia link in a PSG-verified (polysomnography — overnight sleep recording) chronic insomnia population (n=34).
-Insomnia Severity Index scores correlated with morning salivary cortisol (r=0.37, p=0.03) and with anxiety and depression scores.
-N3 sleep — slow-wave deep sleep, the restorative stage — negatively correlated with tension-anxiety (r=-0.36, p=0.04).
-This pattern indicates that inflammatory arousal suppresses deep sleep while preserving lighter stages.
+Passos et al. (2023) confirmed the cortisol-insomnia link in a PSG-verified (polysomnography – overnight sleep recording) chronic insomnia population (n=34).
+Insomnia Severity Index scores correlated with morning serum cortisol (r=0.37, p=0.03) and with anxiety and depression scores.
+N3 sleep – slow-wave deep sleep, the restorative stage – negatively correlated with tension-anxiety (r=-0.36, p=0.04).
+This pattern is consistent with a hyperarousal model in which deep sleep can erode while lighter stages are preserved.
 Sleep quantity may look adequate on a report.
-Sleep quality — the proportion of restorative deep sleep — erodes.
+Sleep quality – the proportion of restorative deep sleep – erodes.

 The distinction between this pathway and other inflammatory insomnia mechanisms matters.
-The cytokine timing inversion described here is driven upstream by glucocorticoid receptor resistance from chronic psychological stress.
-Other inflammatory insomnia mechanisms — such as gut permeability-driven LPS translocation or histamine-mediated arousal — involve different upstream triggers producing inflammation through separate pathways.
-For an overview of how NF-κB and the circadian clock interact during the pre-dawn hours, see why inflammation worsens at night.
+The cytokine timing shift described here is connected upstream to glucocorticoid receptor resistance from chronic psychological stress.
+Other inflammatory insomnia mechanisms – such as gut permeability-driven LPS translocation or histamine-mediated arousal – involve different upstream triggers producing inflammation through separate pathways.
+For an overview of how NF-kappaB and the circadian clock interact during the pre-dawn hours, see Why Inflammation Worsens at Night.

 Structural equation model showing perceived stress linked to inflammation through diurnal cortisol slope